Best Medicare Supplement Plans in Georgia 2020 – Comparison Chart

 About 300,000 beneficiaries of Original Medicare enhance their coverage with a Medicare Supplement plan in Georgia.
 This is about 30 percent of the state’s total enrollment.
-Medicare Supplement plans in Georgia work by paying some or all of the cost sharing that Medicare beneficiaries would have to pay out of their own pockets without other insurance.
+The best Medicare Supplement plans in Georgia for 2020 work by paying some or all of the cost-sharing that Medicare beneficiaries would have to pay out of their own pockets without other insurance.

 Do you want to quickly compare quotes for Medicare Supplement plans?
 If so, start by selecting “Georgia” from the quote box.
 In an instant, you can request quotes from top providers.
 If you need more help, you’re also welcome to look for the toll-free number.